vbenjs/vue-vben-admin/docs/src/en/guide/essentials/settings.md

   styleType: NavigationStyleType;
 }
 interface SidebarPreferences {
+  /** Automatically activate child menu when clicking on directory */
+  autoActivateChild: boolean;
   /** Whether the sidebar is collapsed */
   collapsed: boolean;
+  /** Whether the sidebar collapse button is visible */
+  collapsedButton: boolean;
   /** Whether to show title when sidebar is collapsed */
   collapsedShowTitle: boolean;
   /** Whether the sidebar is visible */